 - delete the declaration of waThread1 and Thread1;

-- edit the comment before the main loop (not necessary but is a good habit).
+- edit the comment within the code (not necessary but is a good habit).

-For a STM32 Nucleo-64 the main.c would be this
+For a STM32 Nucleo-64 the main.c would look like

 This code is valid for each STM32 Nucleo-64 because all these board have a Green LED which line is named (LINE_LED_GREEN).
 This code could be also used on other development board by editing this line properly.

 If you are not aware about what a “Line” is you should read again Using STM32’s GPIO with ChibiOS’ PAL Driver.
-As quick reference remember that all the lines related to your board are declared in board.h file which is easily reachable through the linked folder inside your project (see Fig.1).
+As quick reference, remember that all the lines related to your board are declared in board.h file which is easily reachable through the linked folder inside your project as shown in Fig.1

 The code we have written here blinks the LED with a period of 1 second and duty cycle of 50%.
 This because the palToggleLine() inverts the logic state of the line where the LED is connected and the chThdSleepMilliseconds() adds a pause between each toggle.
 The next figure is the timing diagram of the main thread as is.

-With our modification we have deleted all the code related to Serial Driver and Test suite.
-This means we can completely disable all the code related to these parts.
+We can still optimise our code: with our modification we have deleted all the code related to Serial Driver and Test suite.
+This means we could completely disable all the code related to these parts.

 It is possible to disable the Serial Driver acting on act on halconf.h: